 Segments Covered |

-By Component, Application, Technology, End-use, and Country |
+By Component, Application, Technology, End-use, and Country. |

 Various Analyses Covered |

-Regional & Country Level Analysis, Segment-Level Analysis, DROC, PESTLE Analysis, Porter’s Five Forces Analysis, Competitive Landscape, Analyst Overview on Investment Opportunities |
+Global, Regional and Country-Level Analysis, Segment-Level Analysis, Drivers, Restraints, Opportunities, Challenges; PESTLE Analysis; Porter’s Five Forces Analysis, Competitive Landscape, Analyst Overview of Investment Opportunities |

 Countries Covered |

-UK, France, Spain, Germany, Italy, Russia, Sweden, Denmark, Switzerland, Netherlands, Turkey, Czech Republic, and Rest of Europe |
+UK, France, Spain, Germany, Italy, Russia, Sweden, Denmark, Switzerland, Netherlands, Turkey, Czech Republic, and the Rest of Europe. |

 Market Leaders Profiled |

-The major players in the Europe ai in healthcare market include Microsoft, IBM, Google, NVIDIA Corporation, Intel Corporation, Itrex Group, GE Healthcare, Medtronic, Oracle, Medidata, Merck, and IQVIA. |
+Microsoft, IBM, Google, NVIDIA Corporation, Intel Corporation, Itrex Group, GE Healthcare, Medtronic, Oracle, Medidata, Merck, and IQVIA. |

 The major players in the Europe ai in healthcare market include Microsoft, IBM, Google, NVIDIA Corporation, Intel Corporation, Itrex Group, GE Healthcare, Medtronic, Oracle, Medidata, Merck, and IQVIA.

-This research report on the Europe ai in healthcare market is segmented and sub-segmented into the following categories.
+This research report on the Europe AI in healthcare market is segmented and sub-segmented into the following categories.

 By Component